 In 1881, he published his last and final book “The Formation of Vegetable Mould, Through the Action of Worms, With Observations of their Habits” which reported in detail how these organisms feed and convert organic materials, mainly leaves, to castings which favor plant growth.

 In the 1950s, vermiculture was started in the United States for the production of fish baits.
-In the 1980s, the United States and United Kingdom started using earthworms to produce vermicompost from organic wastes.
+In the 1980s, the United States and the United Kingdom started using earthworms to produce vermicompost from organic wastes.
 In the Philippines, the production of vermicompost and vermimeal, or earthworm meal, started in 1979 (Guerrero 2009).
-But it was only in 1982 that the composting earthworm called African night crawler (ANC) was introduced into the country (Guerrero et al. 1984).
+But it was only in 1982 that the composting earthworm called African nightcrawler (ANC) was introduced into the country (Guerrero et al. 1984).

-The publication of the “Proceedings of a Workshop on the Role of Earthworms in the Stabilization of Organic Residues” in 1981, 100 years after Darwin's study, is responsible for the accelerated interest on the use of earthworms in breaking down organic wastes within and outside of the United States.
-Roy Hartenstein in the US and and Clive A. Edwards in the U.K. spearheaded the research on vermiculture in the 1980s (Edwards 2006).
+The publication of the “Proceedings of a Workshop on the Role of Earthworms in the Stabilization of Organic Residues” in 1981, 100 years after Darwin’s study, is responsible for the accelerated interest in the use of earthworms in breaking down organic wastes within and outside of the United States.
+Roy Hartenstein in the US and Clive A. Edwards in the U.K. spearheaded the research on vermiculture in the 1980s (Edwards 2006).